eformsignen/eformsignen.github.io/help/chapter5.rst

 **⑤ Allow Empty Value**

-Checking this option allows you to clear the number displayed on a Numeric component.
+Checking this option allows you to clear the number displayed on a Numeric stepper component.
 In a Datetime component, once you select a date, you can change it to another date but cannot clear the date.
 However, checking this option allows you to clear the date displayed on the
 Datetime component.
 If no date is selected in the Datetime component but the **Display Today for Empty Value** option is checked, then the date component is automatically filled in with the date in which the document is opened.